 Given the costs involved, you might be wondering how to set up an SPF record.

-What you’ll need to set up your SPF record
+What you’ll need to set up an SPF record for Gmail emailGoogle Workspace

 - A Gmail address

 - Access to your IT department/a tech-savvy human/your Google Workspace administrator

 How to set up a Google Workspace (formerly GSuite) SPF record